tara-fenton/interview-cheatsheet-lesson/README.md

 You will be creating an Interview Cheatsheet based on common interview questions as a reference.

-Use keynote to create a slide with the question and then a slide with the answer
+Use Keynote to create a slide with the question and then a slide with the answer

 OR